mahdi-malv/pulp/README.md

 Pulp.init(this /* context */)
 ```

-##### Listening to Logs when it was triggered
+#### Listening to Logs when it was triggered

-When Pulp triggers to print a log, it can be listened using callbacks (If Pulp was disabled via manifest it still can be listened)
+When Pulp triggers to print a log, it can be listened using callbacks.

 ```kotlin
 Pulp.addHandler(object: Pulp.LogHandler {